 The following courses are provided in English or German depending on the participants

 The Open Group Architecture Framework (TOGAF)

-TOGAF is the de facto standard for Enterprise Architecture Management and ensures cross-industry and uniform standards, methods, and communication for enterprise architects.
-The courses offer an introduction to the TOGAF core concepts and prepare participants for the TOGAF certifications.
+TOGAF is the de facto standard for Enterprise Architecture Management and ensures cross-industry and uniform standards, methods and communication for enterprise architects.
+The course offers an introduction to the TOGAF core concepts and prepares participants for the TOGAF certifications.